whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

     3. If you toggle "Special Keys mapped to Fn + keypress" in the Advanced tab in UEFI BIOS, Fn+C and Fn+W are mapped to Windows "Scroll Lock" and "pause" which are recognized as F14 and F15 in macOS with VoodooPS2, or brightness down and up, respectively.

 ### Sleep, wake, and hibernation
 The Real-Time Clock (RTC) Power Loss (005) error is displayed on HP machines if RTC regions unsupported by the machine are written.
 This may happen on restart or resume from hibernation.
-If the region length is limited to `2` (See [SSDT-RTC0-2.dsl](/Docs/ACPI/SSDT-RTC0-2.dsl) alongside [SSDT-RTC0.dsl](/Docs/ACPI/SSDT-RTC0.dsl).), on normal restart without hibernation support (no HibernationFixup.kext), the RTC error is no longer displayed.

-If HibernationFixup.kext is loaded, the RTC error may occur on restart, wake, or resume from hibernation regardless of `hibernatemode` chosen.

-If the RTC region length is kept as `8` while blacklisting and emulating Region `DF`, the chance of the RTC error is greatly reduced.
+The conflicting RTC regions are at least `58, 59, B0-B3, B7, DF`.
+By "at least," I mean it works for regular sleep and wake, but not for resume from hibernation, upon which the very RTC error is displayed.

-If USB-C is enabled, wake results in a kernel panic which I have trouble getting log of, not to mention I could recognize anything.
+If USB-C is enabled, wake results in a kernel panic.
+The current workaround is to enable Thunderbolt related patches.
+See [SSDT-TbtOnPch.dsl](/Docs/ACPI/SSDT-TbtOnPch.dsl).

-To have an error-free environment, disable hibernation, limit the RTC region length to `2`, and set disable USB-C in UEFI BIOS.

 ### Sleep on low battery
 The batteries on modern portable devices may wear down quickly if the battery level is below a certain point.
 I have set the limit on battery level at which the laptop goes to sleep.
 See the applied SSDT--[SSDT-BAT.dsl](/Docs/ACPI/SSDT-BAT.dsl)--and background reading on how to implement such patch--[Battery: Hibernate at low battery level](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh/blob/master/Docs/Battery/hibernate-at-low-battery-level.md).